satellitecomponent/Neurite/README.md

 Neurite is unique in its ability to display the Mandelbrot set in real time.
 Movements through the fractal are no longer interrupted at each step.
 Instead, the fractal generation persists and regenerates as you interact!

-Nodes represent text, images, videos, code, or AI agents -- threading together a personalized microcosm of your thoughts and inspirations.
+Nodes representing text, images, videos, code, or AI agents -- thread a personalized microcosm of your thoughts and inspirations.

 ### `Complexity Inspires Creativity`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
-It is a multifaceted landscape for thoughts and their ever-branching fractal pathways.
+It is a multifaceted landscape for the ever branching fractal pathways of thought.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.